go-again/bro/README.md

 ## Quick Start

-To work with a new project, you need `bro.yaml` file under the work directory.
-You can quickly generate by running:
+To work with a new project, you need `bro.yaml` file under your work directory.
+You can quickly generate it by running:

 ```
 $ bro init